Ukrainian journalist's death leads to investigation and criticism

 Restrictions on journalism in Ukraine

-The incident has shed light on a new press accreditation system that Ukraine's military has implemented as the full-scale war has entered its second year.
+The incident has shed light on a new press accreditation system that Ukraine's military has implemented as the full-scale war continues into its second year.

 Skirting permissions

-News of Bitik's death has shaken a tight-knit community of Ukrainian journalists who assist foreign correspondents during their reporting to Ukraine.
+News of Bitik's death has shaken a tight-knit community of Ukrainian journalists who assist foreign correspondents reporting in Ukraine.

 According to a 2019 study from the Global Reporting Center, "fixers," as these local journalists are often known, overwhelmingly say their work is more dangerous than that of the reporters who hire them.